 1. War and crime

 At a time when heroism was asked, the dark sides of war remained hidden.
-In the movies they came only to the fore, when war conspicuously was not mentioned, although the films played during the war years.
+In the movies they came only to the fore, when war conspicuously was not mentioned, although the films are set in times of war.
 Violence, fear and betrayal were central themes of the Film noir.
 The ethical questions raised by the war and existential doubts were treated on two different levels: on an official, national one which signaled approval, and an individual, psychological one which expressed fear and rejection.
 This dichotomy became the theme of the films themselves.
 In 1941, shortly before the United States entered the war, two movies reflected this dual relationship.

 A different reading of Stevenson’s story is suggested by the title of a book about Germany, published in London in 1940 by the journalist Sebastian Haffner who had emigrated to England: Germany, Jekyll and Hyde.
 The splitting of the society in humanistic and liberal citizens on one side and fascists on the other was treated in films such as Four Sons and The Mortal Storm (both 1940) and None Shall Escape (1944), telling of families in which one son becomes a Nazi.
 But not only in Germany fascism split society, even the United States were threatened by ideological aberration and betrayal.
 Confessions of a Nazi Spy (1939) is based on a court case which took place the year before.
 The film differs between Americans of German ascendance, loyal to their country, and traitors recruited by the Nazis.
 (A movie theatre in Milwaukee which showed the film was burned down by Nazi sympathizers.)
 The change of the apparently familiar to strange forces in society is incomprehensible.
 After the trial against German spies the FBI agent (Edward G. Robinson) explains how unreal everything seems to him: „… like an absurd nightmare“.